ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The consumer can start the exchange at any time.
 * The consumer can stop the exchange at any time.
-* The latency is lower than in synchronous _pull_ models because the producer sends events to the consumer as soon as they become available.
+* The latency is lower than in synchronous _pull_ communication models because the producer sends events to the consumer as soon as they become available.

 Cons:

 * A slower consumer may be overwhelmed by events from a faster producer.
-* The consumer cannot determine if the producer has finished sending events.
+* The consumer cannot determine when the producer has finished generating items.
-* Implementing a concurrent producer may be non-trivial.
+* Implementing concurrent producers and consumers may be non-trivial.

 ### Reactive Extensions